4 Free Resources to Inspire Better Ad Creative

 - Shapes and Icons

 The best part about Canva’s tutorials is that they’re interactive; everything you’re taught, you’re taught within the context of the tool.
-This makes it easy to pivot away from research and towards producing gorgeous creative for your Display and Facebook ads at the drop of a hat.
+This makes it easy to pivot away from research and towards designing gorgeous creative for your Facebook and Display ads at the drop of a hat.

 “Pinterest is only used by amateur chefs, kindergarten teachers, and compulsive organizers with too much time on their hands.” – Me, like three months ago.